PP-Namias/Java-Rice/README.md

   *	To provide users with an interactive and user-friendly experience.
   *	To provide a secure and reliable platform for food ordering.

+## __Features__
+- [x] __User Registration__: The user can register for an account to access the system.
+The registration process requires a name, email, and password.
+- [x] __Menu Display__: The application displays a menu of food items available for ordering.
+- [x] __Ordering__: The user can select and add food items to their cart.
+They can also view their order history and make changes to their orders.
+- [x] __Payment__: The user can pay for their orders using a payment gateway.
+- [x] __Admin Panel__: The admin panel allows the restaurant owner to add, remove, or edit menu items.
+They can also manage orders, view sales reports, order logs, popular orders ,and track customer activity.
+- [x] __Promotions and Discounts__: The system can offer promotional discounts, such as a percentage off or a free item with a purchase, to encourage customers to order.
+- [x] __Feedback and Ratings__: The system can allow customers to provide feedback and ratings on their orders and overall experience.
+- [x] __QR Code Ordering__: Customers can scan QR codes located at tables in the restaurant to access the menu and place orders without having to wait for a server.
+- [x] __QR Code Payment__: Customers can use their mobile devices to scan QR codes on their bills to pay for their orders.
+- [x] __QR Code Discounts__: The system can use QR codes to offer promotional discounts or special offers to customers who scan them.

 ## __Methodology__
 *	The system will be built using Java programming language and Maven GUI for the front-end interface.
 *	A database will be used to store all the information about the food items and orders.